LauLauThom/Fiji-QualiAnnotations/KNIMEworkflows/DeepLearning-Classification/README.md

 The new fresh dense layers will be trained by the workflow for the prediction of custom image-classes, the VGG16 based is not further trained (frozen).
 The VGG16 base could also be fine-tuned to be more specific to the new set of images, but only once the classification layers have been trained for a number of epochs.
 This is not proposed here to simplify the workflow.

+# Binary and MultiClass ?
+The Binary folder contains the workflow to train a binary image-classifier, ie for which the images get classified into possibly 2 categories only.
+The Multiclass folder is the same reasoning, for the training of a model for classification in multiple image classes (2 or more).
+The folder also contains the respective workflows for prediction.
+The difference binary/multiclass is a difference in the classification layers (binary = single sigmoid output, multiclass = multiple categorical outputs).

 # Requirements
 ### KNIME
 All dependencies are installed automatically when opening one of the published workflow, except the __KNIME Image Processing - Deep Learning extension__.